Dr. Tetyana's Perspective

 By Tetyana Obukhanych, Ph.D.

-Tetyana Obukhanych, PhD is Immune System Educator at Building Bridges in Children's Health (BBCH), an online community of parents and doctors dedicated to learning the science that impacts children's health.
-JOIN BBCH membership to access Dr. Tetyana's Natural Immunity Fundamentals (NIF) lecture-series and slideshows from all prior BBCH events.
+Tetyana Obukhanych, Ph.D. is Immune Science Educator at BBCH (Building Bridges in Children's Health), an online community of parents and doctors dedicated to learning the science that impacts children's health and committed to the principle of informed medical consent.